 95th percentile advantages over Actual Usage

 Multi-homed Service Providers and Enterprises face the challenge of keeping their traffic usage below the level committed with each of their ISPs.
-Noction IRP Commit Control feature addresses that by incorporating billing structures into its policy models.
+Starting with Noction Flow Analyzer v 21.06, percentile value calculation, be it for 95th or any other, is available for packets, octets, and flows.
+Noction IRP Commit Control feature, in its turn, addresses the issue by incorporating billing structures into its policy models.
 It enables keeping the commit level at a preconfigured value.

 Nowadays the 95th percentile is one of the most common billing methods used by ISPs.
-Intelligent Routing Platforms like IRP help Service Providers to avoid unnecessary spending that occurs every time their traffic attempts to go over the 95th percentile.
+Products like NFA and IRP help Service Providers avoid unnecessary spending that occurs every time their traffic attempts to go over the 95th percentile.